jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "Performance Comparison According to Feature Map for Defect Detection of Tile Patterns based on Isolation Forest",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 127-128, Jun.
 2023.

-- **J. Si** and S. Kim, "Design of Object Detection Utilization for Improving Location Accuracy of the Underground Control Panel in Augmented Reality",  Proc.
+- **J. Si**, G. Kim, J. Kim, and S. Kim, "Design of Object Detection Utilization for Improving Location Accuracy of the Underground Control Panel in Augmented Reality",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 129-129, Jun.
 2023.

 - J. Kim, **J. Si**, S. Son, J. Song, and S. Kim, "Crop Disease Detection System Based on Object Detection Using a Cloud Environment and Database",  Proc.
 Of Korean Institute of Information Technology Conference, Vol. 18, No. 1, pp. 670-671, Jun.
 2023.